 Time: 2pm Pacific Daylight Time (PDT), UTC -7

-Where: Zoom, Kerulos Learning Institute.
+Where: Kerulos Learning Institute.
 Access links provided after registration.

 Part 1: Gearing up.